ScottHull/Moon/about/index.md

 See my current research [here]().

 # Research Interests
-* Computational techniques and _Ab initio_ software engineering in Geosciences.
+* Computational techniques and _ab initio_ software engineering in Geosciences.
 * Compositional differentation/stratification in terrestrial planets.
 * Magma ocean chemical and thermal evolution.
 * Compositional variability and evolution in exoplanets.